The 10 Worst Dallas Suburbs For 2023

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of Dallas.
+We defined a suburb as any town within 30 miles of Dallas.

-Additionally, we limited the analysis to places that have over 2,000 people.
-This left us with a grand total of 77 suburbs to evaluate around Dallas.
+We also limited the analysis to places with over 2,000 people.
+This left us with a grand total of 78 suburbs to evaluate around Dallas.

-We ranked each place with scores from 1 to 77 in each category, where 1 was the “worst”.
+We ranked each place with scores from 1 to 78 in each category, where 1 was the “worst.”

-And finally, we crowned the city with the worst quality of life index the “Worst Suburb near Dallas.”
-We’re lookin’ at you, Hutchins.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Dallas.”
+We’re looking at you, Wilmer.

-Editor’s Note: This article is an opinion based on facts and is meant as infotainment.
-Don’t freak out we updated this article for 2023.
-This is our tenth time ranking the worst suburbs around Dallas.
+We updated this article for 2024, which reflects our tenth time ranking the worst suburbs around Dallas.

-Well there you have it — the worst of the ‘burbs surrounding Dallas with Hutchins casting itself ahead of the pack.
+Well there you have it — the worst of the ‘burbs surrounding Dallas with Wilmer casting itself ahead of the pack.

 As we mentioned earlier, the suburbs around Dallas aren’t all bad.
-University Park takes the cake as the best place to live around Dallas.
+Southlake takes the cake as the best place to live around Dallas.

 • Southlake